pkwiatek6/DiscrodBot/README.md

 /coin - flips a coin - no beginning character required

+/wyk - for stroyteller use

+/saveall - save all users to database

 ## Legacy Commands
 /N,DC - N is number of dice to roll, DC is DC of the check - Rolls N dice, does proper math vs DC to get number of sucesses)